 The findings provide further evidence that texting while driving is extremely dangerous, perhaps even as dangerous as driving under the influence.

 Researchers observed that the more than 100 truckers involved in the project were 23 times more likely to crash while receiving or sending a text message during the 18-month period of study.
 On average, texting drew the eyes of a trucker away from the road for five seconds -- long enough to travel 300 feet at highway speeds.

-Currently, 14 states ban texting while driving, including Alaska, California, Louisiana New Jersey and New York, while 36 do not.
-Since the advent of texting, few law-enforcement agencies have began collecting information on use of the technology while driving, a factor that impacts the currently available data.
+Currently, 14 states ban texting while driving, including Alaska, California, Louisiana New Jersey, and New York, while 36 do not.
+Since the advent of texting, few law-enforcement agencies have begun collecting information on the use of the technology while driving, a factor that impacts the currently available data.

 CTIA, a trade group for the mobile phone industry, reports that Americans sent more than 100 billion text messages in December 2008.

 The Federal Motor Carrier Safety Administration provided $300,00 of the $6 million cost of the study.

 Mobile phone use in general, and texting, specifically, represent just one more distraction for motorists.
 Between talking to passengers, adjusting the radio, sipping coffee, and applying make-up, drivers don't need one more thing to tempt their limited attention resources.

 A prior study from the Virginia group found that drivers were 1.3 times more likely to crash when talking on a phone and more likely to crash or have a near-miss when dialing.